For high schoolers ready to build their own plan

 My kid is busy.
 How much time does this take?

-90 minutes on Saturday mornings plus 30 - 40 minutes of independent learning and application on our course portal between sessions.
+75 Β minutes on Saturday mornings (for 11th/12th graders; 9th/10th timing is TBD), plus 30 - 40 minutes of independent learning and application on our course portal between sessions.
 The program also includes one 30 minute 1:1 virtual coaching session that parents can join.

 My kid doesn't think they need this.
 How do I get them interested?